lra/mackup/doc/README.md

 All the configuration is done in a file named `.mackup.cfg` stored at the root of your home folder.

-To configure Mackup, create a file named ´.mackup.cfg´ in your home directory.
+To configure Mackup, create a file named `.mackup.cfg` in your home directory.

 ```bash
 vi ~/.mackup.cfg